Teachers often say that they wish their pupils were more responsible for their own learning.

 - available for consultation or as a sounding board.

-As a “teacher “you will have helped to develop a self-directed, lifelong adult learner surely a most important outcome of a formal education.
+As a “teacher” you will have helped to develop a self-directed, lifelong adult learner surely a most important outcome of a formal education.
+This progression towards lifelong learning ensures that individuals continue to grow and adapt in their personal and professional lives.
 Your pupils as students and adults will be able to make progress, rise to the occasion, and use what they know.
 You will have achieved your ultimate goal as a teacher – and become unnecessary to this student and ready to start promoting self directed learning with your next student!